scrapli/scrapli_cfg/docs/user_guide/project_details.md

    "get_version" getters.
 This means there will not be anything like "get_interfaces" in scrapli_cfg.
 2. scrapli_cfg has no dependency on any APIs being available -- configurations are all handled via Telnet or SSH.
-   This may sound "bad" because the cli is so "bad", but it means that there are no requirements for additional ports to be opened or services to be enabled (i.e. eAPI or NETCONF), it even means (with a bit of work) you could use scrapli_cfg to fully manage device configuration over console connections.
+   This may sound "bad" because the cli is so "bad", but it means that there are no requirements for additional ports to be opened or services to be enabled (i.e. eAPI or NETCONF), it even means (with a bit of work to handle initially logging into a terminal server and getting to the right port) you could use scrapli_cfg to fully manage device configuration over terminal server connections.
 3. scrapli_cfg has no Python dependencies other than scrapli -- this means there are no vendor libraries necessary, no eznc, no pyeapi, and no pyiosxr.
 Fewer dependencies isn't a *huge* deal, but it does mean that the scrapli community is fully "in control" of all requirements which is pretty nice!
+4. scrapli_cfg, just like "normal" scrapli provides supports both synchronous and asynchronous code with the same API
+5. scrapli_cfg, provides a `render_substituted_config` method that helps you easily merge templated configurations with real device configuration -- so you can do "full config replace" without having to template out every last line of config!

 ## Supported Platforms